Forging a path to success during Kansas National Guard’s COVID-19 response – Part 3

-Spc.
-Aalayah Johnson, was attending Kansas State University when she was mobilized to assist with the Kansas National Guard’s COVID-19 response efforts.
+The National Guard is a unique military component with both a state and a federal mission.
+Our Citizen-Soldiers and Airmen come from all walks of life and are ready to respond at a moment’s notice to support communities across Kansas.
+Guardsmen have been mobilized to support the state’s COVID-19 response in a variety of capacities.
+One of those Soldiers, Spc.
+Aalayah Johnson, was attending Kansas State University when she was mobilized to support the response.
 In her military job, Johnson serves as a fire control specialist with the 130th Field Artillery Brigade, Manhattan.
-(U.S. Army photo by Staff Sgt.
-Dakota Helvie, 105th Mobile Public Affairs Detachment)

 |Date Taken: